sriramab/gamamanual/Tutorials/Recipes/UsingBDI.md

 ```

 #### Perception
 At each iteration, the helicopter has two perceptions to do.
 The first one is about itself.
-The helicopter need to perceive if it has water or no. If it has water, it adds the belief corresponding while removing the belief that it does not have water.
+The helicopter needs to perceive if it has water or not.
+If it has water, it adds the belief corresponding belief and removes the belief that it does not have water.
 And if it does not have water, that is the contrary.
 ```
 perceive target:self{
 	if(waterValue>0){